Pilates is a versatile and effective form of exercise.

 Almost everyone!
-Our clients are men and women who range in age from teenagers to seniors and who vary widely in their health and fitness levels.
+Our clients are people who range in age from teenagers to seniors and who vary widely in their health and fitness levels.
 Pilates can be modified easily for just about anyone.

 Can I learn and do Pilates on my own?

 Yes, there are many good books and instructional videos available.
 However, these resources have one limitation in common — they can’t give you feedback about your form.
 We recommend getting started with 5 – 10 private sessions before practicing Pilates at home.
 Learning the fundamentals from a professional with immediate and knowledgeable feedback will allow you to experience more effective results with your home practice.
 Your instructor is also happy to give you exercises and things to focus on between sessions.